 We advocate that those who receive benefits from publicly funded activities should contribute according to the value these new services deliver to them.
 The value of these services is reflected in their land value.
-Beneficiary pays rather than user pays.
+It is a system where the ‘beneficiary pays’ rather than ‘user pays’.
 Dr Ken Henry’s Australia’s Future Tax System Review advocated the need for such thinking (details below).

 We provide these resources to assist with the ‘public interest’: